Chemicals

 • Floor care products

-• Brake fluid, Motor oil, sump oil and gear oil Petrol and marine fuel
+• Brake fluid, motor oil, sump oil, and gear oil

-• Fungicides, Insecticides, Herbicides and weed killers
+• Fungicides, insecticides, herbicides, and weed killers

 • Paints and mediums